How To Start A Travel Blog For Cheap In Less Than One Hour

 The truth is that starting a travel blog is actually quite a simple step-by-step process, and there’s no need to get overwhelmed by it all.

 Let us walk you through that process.
-We’re going to show you exactly how to start a travel blog in 48 minutes, for only $48!
+We’re going to show you exactly how to start a travel blog in less than an hour!

 What You Need Before We Begin